NetLogo/GoGo-Serial-Extension/README.md

-# NetLogo GoGo board extension
+# NetLogo GoGo Board Extension (Lite)

-This package contains the NetLogo GoGo board extension.
+This package contains the lite edition of the NetLogo GoGo board extension.

 ## Using

-This extension is pre-installed in NetLogo.
+This extension is very similar to the GoGo extension that is pre-installed in NetLogo.
 For instructions on using it in your model, or for more information about NetLogo extensions, see the NetLogo User Manual.

 ## Building

 Run `./sbt package` to build the extension.

-If the build succeeds, `gogo.jar` is created.
+If the build succeeds, `gogo-lite.jar` is created.

 ## How the Windows Installers Were Made